-The enrollment status of a student shall begin on the first day of the school term of the institution of higher education.
-Such enrollment shall be deemed to continue through normal periods of class attendance, vacation and recess, unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.
+The enrollment status of a student is to begin on the first day of the school term of the institution of higher education.
+Such enrollment is to be deemed to continue through normal periods of class attendance, vacation and recess, unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.